maflcko/b-c-gui-translations-review/reviews/sq.md

         <translation>Shiriti i mjeteve</translation>

 YES
-The translation "Shiriti i mjeteve" means "Toolbar" or "Tools bar" in Albanian, but it omits the "Tabs" part of the original phrase.
-The correct translation should explicitly mention "Tabs".
+The translation omits the word "Tabs" ("Skedat" in Albanian), so it only means "Toolbar", not "Tabs toolbar".

 Correct translation:
 Shiriti i skedave